¡Forward, Russia!: Life Processes

-Following a secret show to preview new material, the band recorded new material with producer Matt Bayles in Seattle, USA.
+Following a secret show to preview new material, the band recorded new material with producer Matt Bayles in Seattle, US.
 On their blog of studio updates, numerous working titles for the songs were mentioned, including three songs previewed on the early 2007 tour.
 A single taken from the album, "Breaking Standing", was the first material from these sessions to be released.
 The album was entitled Life Processes and was released by Cooking Vinyl in the UK on 14 April 2008, Mute North America in June 2008, and Vinyl Junkie in Japan on 26 March 2008.
 The Japanese release includes exclusive bonus tracks "Reflection Symmetry" and "Don't Be A Doctor".
-The album, which according to SPIN writer Josh Modell explored "more expansive, proggier territory" than its predecessor, met with a positive critical reception with Drowned in Sound describing it as "peppered by moments of brilliance" and The Independent stating that the album "skilfully combines punk rock ferocity with melodic ingenuity".
+The album, which according to Spin writer Josh Modell explored "more expansive, proggier territory" than its predecessor, met with a positive critical reception with Drowned in Sound describing it as "peppered by moments of brilliance" and The Independent stating that the album "skilfully combines punk rock ferocity with melodic ingenuity".

 Current status

 In 2008, the band announced that they had "decided to take a break from doing ¡Forward, Russia!", and that the band would not be playing or recording "for the foreseeable future".
 Their statement said "The idea of doing another tour with nothing new to offer was something that enthused none of us."
 Katie Nichols had moved to Nottingham to undertake an art course, while Woodhead had worked as a producer.
 The last known show or performance was held at the Brainwash festival, at the Brudenell Social Club, on 17 October 2008.
 In February 2009, it was announced that Whiskas was joining Duels as a full-time member.
-On 30 March 2013, the band re-emerged on Twitter, starting rumours of a reunion or reformation, which were confirmed on Monday 9 September in the form of a one-off gig at Brudenell Social Club to take place on 30 November 2013, and then followed up by a second gig at Leeds Town Hall as part of Live at Leeds Festival on 3 May 2014.
+On 30 March 2013, the band re-emerged on Twitter, starting rumours of a reunion or re-formation, which were confirmed on 9 September in the form of a one-off gig at Brudenell Social Club to take place on 30 November 2013, followed by a second gig at Leeds Town Hall as part of Live at Leeds Festival on 3 May 2014.